-One should also keep in mind that even in jurisdictions where the "order taker standard" is generally applied, there is also often a carve out for special circumstances giving rise to a special relationship.
-If special circumstances exist that give rise to a special relationship, then courts will apply a heightened duty to advise standard.
-However, even in jurisdictions that have the carve out for special circumstances/special relationship, it is rarely applied - i.e. the specific facts of most cases will not give rise to special circumstances and a special relationship heightened duty.
+One should also keep in mind that even in jurisdictions where the "order taker standard" is generally applied, there is also often a carve out for special circumstances giving rise to a special relationship heightened duty to advise.
+If special circumstances exist that give rise to a special relationship, then courts may apply a heightened duty to advise standard.
+However, even when special circumstances and special relationship is pled in a complaint or asserted in a claim, it is very rarely applied by the court.

 In addition, this review focuses on case law.
-Most jurisdictions also have regulations, statutes, and other laws that also apply to the actions of insurance agents and brokers.
+Most jurisdictions also have regulations, statutes, and other laws that may also apply to the actions of insurance agents and brokers.